RahulReady/Reddit-Narrator/README.md

 Just as a fun challenge, I wanted to try to automate these videos.

 ## **Results:**
-Co-created a Youtube channel with the results of the scripts: https://www.youtube.com/channel/UCVFG7fbuz3noaXS56ZR3cxg/videos
+Co-created a Youtube channel with the results of the script: https://www.youtube.com/channel/UCVFG7fbuz3noaXS56ZR3cxg/videos

 ## **Tools Used:**
 * Selenium
 * MoviePy
 * Pyttsx
+* Github
+* Youtube channel analytics

-## **Skills Used:**
+## **Skills Utilized:**
+* Project Management
+* Software Engineering
-* Selenium
+* Marketing
-* MoviePy
+* Business
-* Pyttsx
+* Entrepreneurship

 ## **Process:**
-1) I created a baseline script using Selenium, moviepy, and pyttsx.
+1) Created a baseline script using Selenium, moviepy, and pyttsx.
-2) To save time, I hired a freelancer to add feature functionality such as the partial screenshots.
+2) Hired a freelancer to add feature functionality such as the partial screenshots.
 3) Hired a Youtube SEO optimization expert, created a Youtube advertising campaign, and coordinated with a Youtube marketing specialist to try and increase channel visibility.

 ## **Possible Next Steps:**